 The main construction phase will begin in January 2020 and is scheduled to take one year to complete.

-Updates on the SGC Streetcare Facebook page (as shared on the BSJ Facebook page):
+Updates on the SGC Streetcare Facebook page (in most cases as shared on the BSJ Facebook page):

 - 27th August 2020